Vaxia/vaxia/README.txt

 CONVERSION OF OLD VAXIA
 -----------------------
 To convert old Vaxia information, we need to have a Drupal site configured and access to the old Vaxia files.
-This may be done on a local bix if you are planning to copy/paste files and database tables to a live location.
+This may be done on a local box if you are planning to copy/paste files and database tables to a live location.
 Otherwise, the Drupal site needs access to the file structure of the old Vaxia files.

 Things that will be converted: Player accounts, characters, artwork, items, npcs, and rooms in a nested strucutre reflecting the data on old Vaxia.

 Things not converted: Forums, Room posts, Passwords.
 Forums and room posts are transient data that goes stale quickly, read-only access to Old Vaxia should be